bc-ticketing/idetix/README.md

   }
 }
 ```

--> report: note, that the one mapping entry is restricted to be used once in one event in our application
+### Identity Approvers:

-following information is on ethereum:
+Following information is stored on the blockchain:
-- ipfs hash (to the json above)
+- IPFS hash (of the JSON below)
-- whether the ticket is non-fungible
-- price
-- finalization time
-- supply
-- (presale block)

-### Approver:
+IPFS identity approver metadata JSON schema:
 ```json
 {
   "version": "1.0",